oauthstuff/draft-oauth-rar/mainmatter.md

 make a payment with the amount of 45 Euros" or "please give me read access to folder A and write access to file X".

-This draft introduces a new parameter `authorization_details` that allows clients to specify their fine grained authorization requirements using the expresivness of JSON data structures.
+This draft introduces a new parameter `authorization_details` that allows clients to specify their fine grained authorization requirements using the expressiveness of JSON data structures.

 For example, a request for payment authorization can use a JSON object like this:

 ```JSON
 {